-Mile 57.02 – Tappan’s Cabin: Owned by Fred and Daisy Tappan homesteaded here and where Daisy became known as a backcountry badass.
-The cabin is still in use, mainly by hunters, and offers insight into what it took to survive on a Middle Fork homestead.
+Mile 57.02 – Tappan’s Cabin: Fred and Daisy Tappan homesteaded here.
+While the Tappan’s are no longer here, the cabin is still in use, mainly by hunters, and offers insight into what it took to survive on a Middle Fork homestead.

-Mile 57.77 – Tiny Tappan: This camp is not available at higher flows as it is underwater.
+Mile 57.77 – Tiny Tappan: River Right.
+This camp is not available at higher flows as it is underwater.
 This camp is only available for small groups.